junwatu/griddb-article/Display-Real-Time-World-Population-Data.md

 > Why Node.js?
 JavaScript is the lingua franca for full-stack application development, so it's the obvious choice.

-The application server we make is API-based, and Node.js will interact with GridDB for data storage, handle retrieval data from worldometer, and handle requests and responses from the client UI.
+The application server we make is API-based, and Node.js will interact with GridDB for data storage, handle retrieval data from worldometers, and handle requests and responses from the client UI.

-## Front end Development
+## Front-end Development

 We use React.js to create the user interface.
 To display the world population data visually, we'll use Mapbox GL JS, a powerful mapping library.
 This library enables the creation of interactive, customizable maps.
 We'll integrate Mapbox GL JS with our React application to render a world map with markers or overlays representing the population data.